I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 What Year Are Barry Bonds Rookie Cards?

-Barry Bonds' first major league cards were released in 1986 via various subsets from the big card manufacturers.
+Barry Bonds’ first major league baseball cards were released in 1986 via late season update sets from the big card manufacturers.

 These included the 1986 Topps Traded, 1986 Fleer Update, and 1986 Donruss Rookies sets.

-Bonds first rookie cards that were a part of complete sets and sold via wax packs came in 1987 from Topps, Fleer and Donruss.
+Bonds first rookie cards that were a part of complete sets and sold via wax packs came from Topps, Fleer and Donruss in 1987

 Bonds 1986 Fleer Update card is technically considered his 'Extended Rookie Card' or XRC

-Many collectors refer to the Bonds 1986 cards as his Extended Rookie Cards (or XRC) given that they were not issued in packs.
+Many collectors refer to the 1986 Barry Bonds baseball cards as his Extended Rookie Cards (or XRC for short), a term in the 1980s given to early-release rookie cards not issued in packs.

-This is like the 1985 Star Michael Jordan #101 card which is considered an 'Extended Rookie Card'.
+A similar story to the 1985 Star Michael Jordan #101 card which is probably the most famous ‘Extended Rookie Card’.

-Thus, while the 1986 Bonds cards carry more value due to relative scarcity, his 1987 major issue cards are considered his true 'rookie cards'.
+Thus, while the 1986 Bonds cards carry more value due to relative scarcity, his 1987 major issue baseball cards are considered his true ‘rookie cards’

 Best Investment 1987 OPC